dineth88/TourLanka/README.md

 # TourLanka
-A RAG(Retrieval Augmented Generation) based chatbot for that act as a Sri Lanka tourist destinations' information provider.
+A RAG based chatbot that provide information about Sri Lanka tourist destinations.